opalj/opal/CONTRIBUTING.md

 Author information was added where appropriate.
 It is important to be able to identify the author of some code to know where to get help/to know who is responsible.

 ## Tested
 All existing unit and integration tests were successfully executed.
-Sufficient tests for the new code are included (use `Scalatest`. or `ScalaCheck` for the development and use `scoverage` for checking the coverage; the tests should check all features(!) and should have a coverage that is close to 100%.
+Sufficient tests for the new code are included (use `Scalatest` or `ScalaCheck` for the development and use `scoverage` for checking the coverage; the tests should check all features(!) and should have a coverage that is close to 100%.

 ## Formatted
-The code is formatted using the same settings and style as the rest of the code (use the "Scalariform settings" as a basis); use the `sbt compileAll` command to ensure basic formatting!
+The code is formatted using the same settings and style as the rest of the code; use the `sbt compileAll` command to ensure basic formatting!

 ## Documented
 The code is reasonably documented.